Union of Russian Composers: Stalin era

-What emerged was the Union of Soviet Composers, its first realization being in Moscow, followed by Unions being formed in Leningrad (currently St. Petersburg), Yekaterinburg, Voronezh, Rostov-on-Don, Karelia, Tatarstan, and then in the individual Republics across the USSR at the time.

 In 1939, the Union created its first leadership council called the Organizing Committee of the Union of Soviet Composers.
-This newly instated administrative body, originally created by two seminal composers, the Soviet Ukrainian R.M.
-Glier and Armenian A.I.
-Khachaturian, was created as a way to consolidate management of all the separate branches of the Union of Soviet Composers.
-The original Board included notable musical luminaries from various musical distinctions, both literarily and performance-based, like M. Arkadiev, composer A. Goldenweiser, V. Gorodinsky, Boyarsky, composer N. Myaskovsky, S. Vasilenko, A. Alexandrov, A. Kerin, composer M. Ippolitov-Ivanov, composer V. Shebalin, B. Shekhter, V. Bely, B. Pshibyshevsky, composer A.F.
-Gedike, and pianist K. Igumnov.
+This newly instated administrative body, originally created by two composers, the Soviet Ukrainian Reinhold Glière and Armenian Aram Khachaturian, was created as a way to consolidate management of all the separate branches of the Union of Soviet Composers.
+The original Board included musical luminaries from various musical distinctions, both literarily and performance-based, like M. Arkadiev, composer A. Goldenweiser, V. Gorodinsky, Boyarsky, compose Nikolai Myaskovsky, Sergei Vasilenko, Anatoly Alexandrov, A. Kerin, composer Mikhail Ippolitov-Ivanov, composer Vissarion Shebalin, B. Shekhter, Viktor Bely, B. Pshibyshevsky, composer Alexander Goedicke, and pianist Konstantin Igumnov.

 From April 19 to 25, 1948, the first Constituent Congress was held where, during the proceedings, the governing bodies such as Secretariats and Chairmen were decided and the Charter was officially christened.
-Elected during the proceedings was the Inaugural Chairman of the Union, that being the seminal Soviet Musicologist Boris Asafiev (1948-1949), along with the first General Secretary, a title belonging to the composer T.N.
+Elected during the proceedings was the Inaugural Chairman of the Union, that being the Soviet Musicologist Boris Asafiev (1948–1949), along with the first General Secretary, a title belonging to the composer T.N.
 Khrennikov.
-During the year, the Board would hold 1-2 plenary sessions, where a Secretariat would be elected who would collectively guide the Union in between sessions and act as the leading force of the Union's affairs.
+During the year, the Board would hold 1–2 plenary sessions, where a Secretariat would be elected who would collectively guide the Union in between sessions and act as the leading force of the Union's affairs.
 Following the First Congress, they would be held every five years until 1991.

 Post-Stalin era

-In the late 1950s (1957 to be exact), there was a ubiquitous decision to create a Union of Soviet Composers that was not tied to the political party and was operated as an independent organization, equivalent in freedoms to their pre-1932 form.
+In the late 1950s (1957 to be exact), there was a unanimous decision to create a Union of Soviet Composers that was not tied to the political party and was operated as an independent organization, equivalent in freedoms to their pre-1932 form.
 Ergo, the previous name was changed to the Union of Composers of the RSFSR and local organizations were then allowed to operate as satellite organizations of the main body, however retaining the localized independence.
-At the first Constituent Conference of the new Union in 1960, D. Shostakovich was elected as the General Secretary in a unanimous vote.
+At the first Constituent Conference of the new Union in 1960, D. Shostakovich was elected as the General Secretary.

 Under the leadership of Shostakovich, the musical and compositional directive of the organization reoriented towards prioritizing contemporary musicians and their works for public display and publishing.
 Due to his failing health, however, he left the leadership position after only eight years of service during the Second Constituent Congress in 1968.
-The Union is said to have dedicated itself in Shostakovich's name as a result of his amassed achievements.
 It was during the Second Constituent Conference that a couple new leaders would be elected, General Secretary being Stanislav Stempnevsky, while the chairman of the board would be Georgy Sviridov.